 A core diversified portfolio of 30-50 Australian companies, this fund is managed by the same highly experienced portfolio manager since 2003.
 The fund has the highest possible ratings from professional research house Morningstar.1

-Providing access to 80-120 of the best ideas from around the world, this core international holding has a long track record of 20 years.
+Providing access to 80-120 of the best ideas from around the world, this core international holding has a long track record of over 20 years.
 The manager mainly focuses on finding global companies with sustainable pricing power.

 Providing access to 80-120 of the best ideas from around the world, this core international holding has a long track record of more than 12 years.
 Returns in AUD are substantially hedged against currency fluctuations.

 Participate in the growth potential of some of the world’s fastest growing economies.
 Access an actively managed portfolio of 30-50 carefully selected companies in emerging markets, with an experienced manager focused on mitigating risk.